 - Meal planning

 For example, set a time for email or social media.
-Set a timer, focus on your task, eliminate distractions.
+Set a timer, eliminate distractions, focus on your task.
 After you finished, get off your email client, log out or turn off your phone to focus on the next thing.

-Do you already use batch tasking?
+Do you already use batch tasking intentionally?
 What do you think is most easily batched?